nationalarchives/design-system/src/styles/lists/index.md

 Including this data will help people who use screen readers and keyboard navigation.

-The file size should not be more than two decimal places and use the appropriate SI units such as bytes, kB, and MB.
+Make the file size no more than two decimal places long and use the appropriate SI units such as bytes, kB, and MB.

 {{ example({ group: "styles", item: "lists", example: "links-list", html: true, nunjucks: false, size: "xs", openHTML: true }) }}

-If necessary, you can split out the data into separate elements to make the list more readable in a similar fashion to the [files list component](../../components/files-list/).
+If necessary, split out the data into separate elements to make the list more readable in a similar fashion to the [files list component](../../components/files-list/).

 All the information needs to be available to both sighted and non-signed users.